 Van Wert outduels St. John's

 The first time St. John's and Van Wert hooked up this spring in ACME Summer Baseball action, it was not a pretty sight.
-Friday night's encounter at Stadium Park was much better, even though the result was the same - a 3-0 Van Wert victory.
+The Cougars run-ruled the Blue Jays 11-1 back on June 5 at Smiley Park in Van Wert.

 Comments